zakuArbor/proxyAuth/doc/week03/sprint_3.md

 ## To Improve in the Next Sprint
 * Have members work earlier and communicate directly to members on their progress
+* Create a draft sprint before meeting with the Supervisor (Professor and Teacher Assistant) so we can be concise and on-point during the meeting.

 ## PROBLEMS
 * Bluetooth setup on Virtual Machine